nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For now, users can move the bar beside `Command` on the first row to adjust the column's width if needed.

-#### 8. Find Command: Grammatical error when only 1 application is listed
+#### 8. Grammatical error in message returned by find command when only 1 application is listed

-When a user uses the find command and only 1 application is listed, display message `1 applications listed` is shown and this is grammatically incorrect.
+When a user uses the find command and only 1 application is listed, the message that is displayed (`1 applications listed`) is grammatically incorrect.

 **Potential Enhancement and Suggested Implementation:** <br>
-In the future, we can fix this grammatical error.
+In the future, we will rectify the grammatical error.

 #### 9. Duplicate application entries

-Currently, sprINT detects duplicate entries when all the fields: `Role`, `Company Name`, `Company Email`, `Tags` (if any) as well as `Application Task` (if any) are the same.
-This means that an application with the same role, company name and company email can be added which is less than ideal.
+Currently, sprINT detects duplicate entries when the following fields - `Role`, `Company Name`, `Company Email`, `Tags` (if any) as well as `Application Task` (if any) - are the same.
+This means that an application with the same role, company name and company email can be added, which may not be ideal.

 **Potential Enhancement and Suggested Implementation:** <br>
 In the future, we plan to enhance sprINT to detect duplicate entries based on just `Role`, `Company Name` and `Company Email`.
-Users will be told that the application already exists when they attempt to add an application that matches an existing entry defined by these two criteria.
+Users will be told that the application already exists when they attempt to add an application that matches an existing entry defined by these 3 criteria.